mahuena/InstaAllergyFinal/README.md

-# AllergySafe: Your Personal Food Allergen Detector
+# InstaAllergy: Your Personal Food Allergen Detector

-This file is the instruction manual for setting up and running the AllergySafe app on your own computer.
+This file is the instruction manual for setting up and running the InstaAllergy app on your own computer.

 ## How to Run This App Locally